Pylons/colander/docs/basics.rst

 * A node declared in a subclass of a mapping schema overrides any node with the same name inherited from any superclass.
-The node remains at the child order of the superclass node unless the subclass node defines a ``schema_order``.
+The node remains at the child order of the superclass node unless the subclass node defines an ``insert_before`` value.

-* A node declared in a subclass of a mapping schema with a name that doesn't override any node in a superclass will be placed *after* all nodes defined in all superclasses unless the subclass node defines a ``schema_order``.
+* A node declared in a subclass of a mapping schema with a name that doesn't override any node in a superclass will be placed *after* all nodes defined in all superclasses unless the subclass node defines an ``insert_before`` value.
 You can think of it like this: nodes added in subclasses will *follow* nodes added in superclasses.

-A ``schema_order`` attribute may be passed to the SchemaNode constructor of mapping schema child nodes.
-This is an integer which influences the position in its mapping schema's child ordering.  ``colander.FIRST`` and ``colander.LAST`` constants are available for passing in as ``schema_order``.
-The former tries to place the node in the very first position.
-The latter, the very last.
-If ``schema_order`` is any other integer, the system will attempt to place the node at the integer position in the ordering.
+An ``insert_before`` keyword argument may be passed to the SchemaNode constructor of mapping schema child nodes.
+This is a string which influences the node's position in its mapping schema.
+The node will be inserted into the mapping schema before the node named by ``insert_before``.
+An ``insert_before`` value must match the name of a schema node in a superclass or it must match the name of a schema node already defined in the class; it cannot name a schema node in a subclass, and it cannot name a schema node in the same class that hasn't already been defined.
+If an ``insert_before`` is provided that doesn't match any existing node name, a :exc:`KeyError` is raised.

 Defining A Schema Imperatively
 ------------------------------